apache/mxnet/docs/static_site/src/pages/api/developer_guide/exception_handing_and_custom_error_types.md

 * `IndexError`
 * `NotImplementedError`

-Check [this](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/error.py) our for more details.
+Check [this](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/error.py) resource for more details about Python supported error types that MXNet supports.

 ## How to register a custom error type

-Here is the way to register a custom error type in Python frontend
+Here is the way to register a custom error type in Python frontend:

 ```